coruscateor/ActSharp/README.md

 # ActSharp

-A light-weight actor and asynchronous programming framework for .NET.
+A light-weight actor and asynchronous programming framework for .NET Core.

 #### ActSharp namespace: